payoubi/payoubi.github.io/_publications/2019_Kazemi_Shahir_Ayoubi.md

 depth of liquefiable layer as well as increasing foundation width leads to higher bearing capacity of foundations on liquefiable soil

-Recommended citation: Kazemi, A., Shahir, H., <b>Ayoubi, P</b>.
+Recommended citation: Kazemi, A., Shahir, H., **Ayoubi, P**.
 (2019). &quot;Simple Equations for Estimating Bearing Capacity of Shallow Foundations on Liquefiable Soil.&quot; <i>Under Review in Journal of Earthquake Engineering.</i>

 Note: This article is under review.
 Please come back later.